DiscoveryPiscine42Bkk/discovery-piscine-introduction-to-python-DetectiveLiAssociates/rush00/ex01/README.txt

        Queen(Q), Bishop(B), Rook(R), Pawn (P) onto the same chessboard at once.

     2. The 4-Suspects can be Easily Reduced to 1 or 3, depending on the needs of the Player.
-       The Chessboard tiles also can be Easily Reduced or Expanded, depending on the needs of the Player.
+       The Chessboard tiles also can be Easily Resized, depending on the needs of the Player.

     3. All 4-Suspects would be Randomly Placed by the game software at the start, Automatically.